jsphweid/piano-learning-stream/README.md

 # Does it do anything?
 Kind of.
 I haven't experimented a lot with hyperparameters or the model structure but my initial conclusions are:
  - Is it useful? not yet.
-But I have a gut feeling there's a lot of potential for some of the processes I've discovered here.
+It's shows faint promise at best, but I have a gut feeling there's a lot of potential for some of the processes I've discovered here.
 - Does it learn? yes it does learn and the loss goes down.
 Check out these renderings from various stages of the learning process.
 If I give it a bach invention at first it has no idea but then with some training it does clearly sense things going on.

 ![start](https://s3.amazonaws.com/piano-learning-stream/start.png "start")